AndyFCui/Twitter-Sentiment-Analysis/README.md

 Brief Description of the Steps: We use the python to design machine learning algorithms.
 And we can use API for twitter, then we can use “Classification” to get a distribution data analysis.
 For some option, people’s emotion might up to their stock, then we might use stock Twits to get the financial data as well.

 Work Cite: Inzaugarat, Euge .
 "Learning how to perform Twitter Sentiment Analysis - Towards Data Science."
 Towards Data Science.
 Towards Data Science, 31 Jan 2019.
 Web.
 6 Nov 2019. <http://towardsdatascience.com/keras-challenges-the-avengers-541346acb804>.

+Installation:

+    Tweepy: tweepy is the python client for the official Twitter API.
+    Install it using following pip command:

+    pip install tweepy

+    TextBlob: textblob is the python library for processing textual data.
+    Install it using following pip command:

+    pip install textblob

+    Also, we need to install some NLTK corpora using following command:

+    python -m textblob.download_corpora

+    (Corpora is nothing but a large and structured set of texts.)